levseyd01/CITApp-Documentation/source/Users/Users/managing-user-accounts.md

 The **User** table can be filtered by either of the following options:

 - Searching for a specific user on the page using the search bar, or
-- Changing the filter options using the [Status dropdown](using-the-status-dropdown) at the top-left of the page.
+- Changing the filter options using the [Status dropdown](using-the-status-dropdown){: .tippyAnchor} at the top-left of the page.

 ```{lazyfigure} ../../_static/solo_app/User/Users/user-user-hompage-filter-options.webp